thainamhoang/adasite/index.md

 {% include analysis/scatter_tabs.html %}

 How about other approaches?
 The table below summarises the results with corresponding p-values in brackets.
-All the other approaches, however, show the very weak **positive** correlation.
+All the other approaches, however, show very weak **positive** correlation.
-The coefficients are so small that it might be due to chance and the way we generated the graph.
+Although constantly positive, the coefficients are so small that it might be due to chance and the way we generated the graph.

 {% include analysis/corr_table.html %}